plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 (IMAGE from fw vs lib)

 From my perspective the difference between a framework and a library is "who is controlling whom?"
-A framework requires you to implement plugins. u write a controller for asp.net and by that plugin ur logic into the asp.net framework. my code implments SPIs.
+A framework requires you to implement plug-ins. u write a controller for asp.net and by that plug-in your logic into the asp.net framework. my code implements SPIs.

 a library like newtonsoft.json just provides APIs.
 It is passive. it does not control anything. it is the application which is controlling when and how to call these APIs.